-- The number of gastroenteritis presentations to sentinel GPs increased in the past week. - Rotavirus notifications to the Department of Health decreased in the past week while norovirus detections at PathWest increased.
+- The rate of gastroenteritis presentations to sentinel GPs decreased in the past week but remained above the baseline and the number of presentations to EDs were stable and remained in the mid range of values usually reported at this time of year. - Rotavirus notifications to the Department of Health and norovirus detections at PathWest decreased in the past week.